Soccer-Neymar responding well to treatment, says Brazil's team doctor

 Brazil, who sit third in the South American World Cup qualifying standings with seven points, face fifth-placed Colombia, with six points, on Thursday.
 They host leaders Argentina, who have 12 points, the following Tuesday.

+"He suffered trauma to his foot in the final minutes and was able to continue the match but the pain became intense.
+The foot became swollen, making it difficult to walk," Lasmar said.

+Athletico Paranaense keeper Bento has been called up to replace him in the Brazil squad.

-(Reporting by Rodrigo Viga Gaier, Writing by Angelica Medina; Editing by Pedro Fonseca and Ken Ferris)
+(Reporting by Rodrigo Viga Gaier, Writing by Angelica Medina, additional reporting by Pearl Josephine Nazare; Editing by Pedro Fonseca, Ken Ferris and Peter Rutherford)

 ((pedro.fonseca@thomsonreuters.com))